zsat/custom-led-lights/README.md

 (list of items used, maybe with pictures or just include final product picture)

-All put together, we get a system something like this.
+All put together, we get a system something like the picture above.
 When running on the external power supply, there won't be a need for the Mini-USB port that we use to upload code from our computer.

 ---